hide-irie/MICRO51/Registration.md

 Extra-Page Charge
 -----------------

-Authors can have 11 (non-reference) pages for the full paper and can purchase up to 2 additional pages at $150US/page.
-The total length of the paper cannot exceed 14 pages.
+Authors can have 11 pages (including all figures, tables, and appendix, but not including references) and can purchase up to two (2) non-reference additional pages for &yen;8,250 per page.
+Maximum total length with purchased extra pages and references cannot exceed 14 pages.

 Registration Cancellation Policy
 --------------------------------